SquareSR/Testing-Red-Classic/README.md

 - Koffing: EQ
 - Muk: EQ
 - Koffing: EQ
-- Weezing: use Elixer, then stall with slot 17 Poke Flute until it uses Self Destruct
+- Weezing: use slot 5 Elixer, then stall with slot 17 Poke Flute until it uses Self Destruct

-## ERIKA SPLIT
+## GYM RUSH

-> The order in this route is Erika, Blaine, Sabrina; but this may differ for advanced route.
+> The order presented in this route is (1) Blaine, (2) Sabrina, (3) Erika There is no major downside to doing them out of order, so do not panic if you do so

+## MANSION

 Walk out of the gym and menu:
-- Use slot 4 Rare Candy on Nidoking
 - Bike east (hopping the ledge) to the Warden's house

 Talk to the Warden trading Gold Teeth for HM04.